-- Professional Education courses: - Prior to the Professional Semester: - Field Experience courses: EDU 200 (1), 300 (1), 360 (1), 400 (1). - Other professional courses: EDU 201, 225, 341 or 342 or 343 (2), 434; ENG 363; PSY 223, 325; COM 212. - During the Professional Semester (spring of senior year): EDU 451, 470 (10). - Complete all Professional Education Program requirements listed below.
+- Professional Education courses: Prior to the Professional Semester: Field Experience courses: EDU 200 (1), 300 (1), 360 (1), 400 (1).
+Other professional courses: EDU 223, 225, 343, 450 (2); ENG 363; COM 212; SWK 345.
+During the Professional Semester (spring of senior year): EDU 451 (2), 470 (10).
+Complete all Professional Education Program requirements listed below.
 Interview for candidacy by Art faculty by end of junior year.
-Junior-Level Portfolio Review with at least a "3" rating for the class.
-Exit Interview by Art faculty by end of senior year.
-See School of Education section of catalog for remaining requirements.
-Total for Teacher Licensure requirements: 40 semester hours.
+Junior-Level Portfolio Review with at least a "3" rating for the class. - Exit Interview by Art faculty by end of senior year. - See School of Education section of catalog for remaining requirements.

 Note: A grade of D is not acceptable for licensure in a major course or in a professional education course.
-Only the student who successfully completes all phases of the Professional Education Program and meets all other department requirements can be permitted to enter pre-service teaching.
+Only the student who successfully completes all phases of the Professional Education Program and meets all other department requirements can be permitted to enter pre-service teaching